wildcardcorp/castle.documentation/adapt-and-extend/config/mail.rst

 -------------------------

 You can test the configuration by clicking the "Save and send test e-mail" button at the bottom of the form.
-You should receive an email from the email address you specified with the subject "Test email from Plone."
+You should receive an email from the email address you specified with the subject "Test email from Castle."